|

 - Amino acids can polymerise together, by condensation

-polymerisation, forming proteins or polypeptides.
+polymerisation, forming polypeptides.

 - The peptide linkage is formed by